 Look at the following example.
 In cell B2 there is the word- "January".
 Excel automatically recognizes it as the first month.
 Click this cell to activate it.
 Move the cursor to the bottom right corner so that it will change to a small black cross.

 Drag your cursor to cell F2.
-As long as you hold down the mouse button, Excel shows you in a small rectangle which month will be inserted into the last cell.
+As long as you hold down the mouse button, Excel shows you which month will be inserted into the last cell in a small rectangle.

 AutoFill works both vertically and horizontally

 Release the key to insert the values into the cells.